pibooth/pibooth/README.rst

     $ pibooth

-After the graphical interface is started, the following commands are available:
+After the graphical interface is started, the following actions are available:

 ==================== ================ ================
 Action               Keyboard key     Physical button